 Ballard is one of Seattle’s trendiest neighborhoods, with lots of hip eateries, boutiques, and trendy bars.
 But because Ballard is a bit further out from downtown, it’s got a bit of a sleepy, laid-back vibe.
 It’s the perfect neighborhood to stroll through and explore on a relaxed afternoon.

-This area is also full of hip restaurants.
+- Eat seafood: This area is also full of hip restaurants.
 As Ballard was once the center of the city’s maritime history, you can find some of Seattle’s best seafood restaurants here.
 Chinooks, and Ray’s Boathouse are supposed to have some of the best.
+If you stick around for dinner (or are an oyster fan), be sure to dine at the Walrus and the Carpenter, one of my all-time favorite restaurants in Seattle!

-If you happen to spend your 2 days in Seattle on a Sunday, there is also a Farmer’s Market on Ballard Avenue from 10am-3pm.
+- Ballard Farmers Market: If you’re spending a weekend in Seattle and are in town on Sunday, there is also a Farmer’s Market on Ballard Avenue from 9am-2pm.
 You’ll find everything from farm fresh produce, to arts and crafts (which make some excellent souvenirs), so be sure to browse if you happen to be in the neighborhood while it’s going on.

 After you are done exploring Ballard, make your way over to neighboring Fremont.